Eficetti/taigaREST_models/README.md

 TaigaUser is used on different instances and it have the next values:

-- id: id is just like any id from an user, in this case it refers to one user on the Taiga platform
+- **id**: id is just like any id from an user, in this case it refers to one user on the Taiga platform

-- taigaProfileUrl: Is the permanent url to the user profile on Taiga
+- **taigaProfileUrl**: Is the permanent url to the user profile on Taiga

-- username: Is the username of the user on Taiga
+- **username**: Is the username of the user on Taiga

-- fullName: Is the full name of the user related on Taiga
+- **fullName**: Is the full name of the user related on Taiga

-- profilePicUrl: Is the link of his actual profile picture
+- **profilePicUrl**: Is the link of his actual profile picture

-- gravatarServiceId: Is the Id of the user avatar on the gravatar service(Gravatar service url: https://docs.gravatar.com/)
+- **gravatarServiceId**: Is the Id of the user avatar on the gravatar service(Gravatar service url: https://docs.gravatar.com/)

 ### <ins> Explaining Data </ins>